Project Overview

 The Challenge

-Authors were spending more time navigating broken patterns and figuring out how to use the Adobe Experience Manager (AEM) authoring dialogs than on actually creating content.
-Content creators faced several issues, including inconsistent naming conventions, unclear tooltips, cluttered interfaces, and a lack of organizational tools.
-The absence of required field indicators led to submission errors, unclear content limits wasted hours of work, and inconsistent terminology across teams hindered collaboration.
-As a result, authors often avoided certain components, not because they lacked value, but because the authoring experience was too cumbersome.
+Authors were spending more time navigating broken patterns and deciphering AEM authoring dialogs than actually creating content.
+Inconsistent naming conventions, unclear tooltips, cluttered interfaces, and missing organizational tools compounded the problem.
+Without required field indicators, submission errors were routine.
+Hidden content limits wasted hours of effort.
+Inconsistent terminology across teams undermined collaboration.
+The result: authors avoided entire components, not because they lacked value, but because the authoring experience made them impractical to use.

-- Extended content production cycles due to rework
+- Extended content production cycles due to preventable rework

 My Discovery

-I was initially hired to assist the UX Design team in revising and documenting the AEM component design revisions.
-However, as I examined the dialogs, I realized they were not standardized, and there was no central resource for viewing all component options.
-Recognizing this critical gap, I took the initiative to revise the dialogs as we updated the components and created comprehensive documentation for each.
-We then added this information to our pattern library website.
+I was initially brought on to assist the UX Design team with AEM component design revisions and documentation.
+As I examined the dialogs, I identified a critical gap: no standardization existed, and no central resource documented all component options.
+I took the initiative to revise the dialogs alongside component updates and built comprehensive documentation for each, integrating it directly into the pattern library.

 Research and Discovery